freeolabini/freeolabini.github.io/JOIN-CHAT.md

 ## Common Troubles

-- If you are using a phone, you the join link will take you to a web page, once you join there you will see the room in your normal Wire client
+- If you are using a phone, the join link will take you to a web page, once you join there you will see the room in your normal Wire client

 - If you have any trouble at all connect with @dkasym on Wire and you will be added